 IN RE:)

 )

 PIEDMONT NATURAL GAS COMPANY, INC.)

 PERFORMANCE INCENTIVE PLAN REPORT)

 FOR THE PERIOD JULY 1,)

-2014 THROUGH JUNE 30, 2015) Docket No. 15-00079
+2015 THROUGH JUNE 30, 2016) Docket No. 16-00101

+NOTICE OF FILING BY UTILITIE S DIVIS SION OF

-NOTICE OF FILING BY UTILITIES DIVISION OF THE TENNESSEE REGULATORY AUTHORITY
+NOTICE OF FILING BY UTILITIES DIVISION OF THE TENNESSEE PUBLIC UTILITY COMMISSION

 Pursuant to Tenn.
-Code Ann. §§ 65-4-104, 65-4-111 and 65-3-108, the Utilities Division of the Tennessee Regulatory Authority hereby gives notice of its filing of the Piedmont Natural Gas Company Incentive Plan Account (hereafter "IPA") Audit Report in this docket and would respectfully state as follows:
+Code Ann. §§ 65-4-104, 65-4-111 and 65-3-108, the Utilities Division of the Tennessee Public Utility Commission hereby gives notice of its filing of the Piedmont Natural Gas Company Incentive Plan Account (hereafter "IPA") Audit Report in this docket and would respectfully state as follows:

-- 1. The present docket was opened by the Authority to hear matters arising out of the audit of Piedmont Natural Gas Company's (hereafter the "Company") IPA for the year ended June 30, 2015. - 2.
-The Company's IPA filing was received on August 28, 2015, and the Audit Staff (hereafter the "Staff") completed its audit of same on March 21, 2016.
-The original 180-day deadline for the Staff's completion of the audit was extended to April
+- 1. The present docket was opened by the Commission to hear matters arising out of the audit of Piedmont Natural Gas Company's (hereafter the "Company") IPA for the year ended June 30, 2016. - 2.
+The Company's IPA filing was received on August 29, 2016, and the Audit Staff (hereafter the "Staff") completed its audit of same on April 3, 2017.
+The original 180-day deadline for the Staff's completion of the audit was extended to June 30,

-30, 2016 by mutual consent of Piedmont Natural Gas Company and the TRA Audit Staff as provided for in the Purchased Gas Adjustment Rule 1220-4-7-.03(2).
+2017 by mutual consent of Piedmont Natural Gas Company and the Staff as provided for in the Purchased Gas Adjustment Rule 1220-4-7-.03(2).

-- 3. On March 22, 2016, the Utilities Division submitted its preliminary IPA audit findings to the Company via e-mail.
-The Company responded on March 23, 2016 via e-mail and this response has been incorporated into the final report. - 4.
-The Utilities Division hereby files its Report attached as Exhibit A with the Tennessee Regulatory Authority for deposit as a public record and approval of the Report and recommendations contained therein.
+3. The Utilities Division hereby files its Report, attached as Exhibit A, with the Tennessee Public Utility Commission for deposit as a public record and approval of the Report and recommendations contained therein.